mmonahan94/Elk_Stack_Project/README.md

 ![alt text](https://github.com/mmonahan94/Elk_Server_Project/blob/a538e15d6cdf4ca56f742f38e24869bbbecbd21d/Images/Elk-Server-Diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yaml file may be used to install only certain pieces of it, such as Filebeat.

 [elk_config.yml](https://github.com/mmonahan94/Elk_Server_Project/blob/a29f02ce24227afd364d6dd5c65e54db0b748397/Ansible/elk_config.yml)